CS 3212: Algorithms

 • Others are doing it.
 This is an important point to acknowledge.
 It seems unfair if you are working diligently and not getting the highest scores only to see certain others skate by with help from AI.
 But again, once you focus on the long-term goal of being capable in your career, it's easy to see that the unfair short-term advantage of others in a course has no impact on your career.

-• Why is IT so hard?
-The "IT" here is many things.
+• Why is it so hard?
+The "it" here is many things.
 Yes, it's hard to focus on the future.
 It's so much easier to fall back on our in-grained looking at grades and scores.
 Another meaning: computer science is hard.
 So much time and effort has to go into writing programs, debugging, and satisfying assignment requirements.
 Yes, all true.
 This is because computer science learning is not fact-driven or based on memorization (except slightly) but rather skill driven.
 It just takes time to learn a mental skill.
 No mental skill is easily acquired - it's just how we're wired.
 One can't learn a foreign language or musical instrument without putting in the time.

 • Confidence.
 One the best reasons to tough it out on your own is to develop technical confidence.
 That might seem a bit out of reach in the midst of a grueling semester, but it does happen and does accumulate over time.
 There are countless examples of students who push themselves through with not-the-best grades only to shine in Senior Design or soon after in the workplace.

 • Learning from AI.
 If AI can help with learning, why not?
 This issue is a bit subtle.
 Suppose you have a linked-list programming assignment.
 Asking AI to show examples of linked-list code may indeed help learning but it can easily cross the line because the code shown can be pieced together into solving the assignment.
 In this manner, it's hard to draw a clean line between using AI as a learning tool and getting too much (improper) help.
 And, most importantly, the best learning occurs when you struggle on your own.
+It's natural to feel an aversion to struggle, like an aversion to straining at the gym; but if you accustom yourself to that, you are well on your way to future success.

 • Exams.
 The power of AI tools is forcing a change in academia.
 Proctored exams are going to be more common, and will certainly test learning.